web-work-tools/web-work-tools.github.io/_posts/jamstack/2019-02-24-github-pages-starter-pack.md

 </div>
 </div><!-- /.medium-4.columns -->

 <div class="medium-8 medium-pull-4 columns" markdown="1">
 {% include _improve_content.html %}

-I'm just a newb that created this resource to help myself.
+I started collecting links in a text file, back when I first started to use GitHub pages.
+There were many resources available on how to use jekyll, but not so many on how to use GitHub pages.

 Github makes it easy to get started web-publishing.
-With the click of a button, you can have a web-page live, requiring only markdown skills (that anyone can learn on the go).
+With the click of a button, you can have a simple web-page live, requiring only [markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) skills, that anyone can learn on the go.

-Each feature you want to enable requires a little more learning, and GitHub Pages is set up so that if you decide to, you can gradually progress from content creator to web-developer.
+I started out clicking on GitHub's GUI, and each new feature I wanted to enable required a little more learning, and GitHub Pages is set up so that if you decide to, you can gradually progress from content creator to web-developer.

 If you don’t want to think about web-development, and simply want your markdown files to look beautiful once published, github pages can help you do that too.

-The number of technical subjects I've begun to learn is incredible!

-Thanks to github and it's dedicated community of open-source creators.
+The number of technical subjects I've begun to learn is incredible, thanks to GitHub and it's dedicated community of open-source creators.

 ## Getting Started